Aitsuken/Minotaurus/README.md

 https://youtu.be/NfQFLmto3KU

 Unfortunately the game was not ready due to difficulties with understanding of gridpane in last 3 days before submission and extreme amount of procrastination.
 Completed work is planned to be submitted on finals.
+New note: added style for buttons; maze crashed due to insufficient knowledge of OOP and other trouble that must be fixed next semester or goodbye dreamlife